iprada/Circle-Map/TO_DO.md

 - Check 0-1 based indexes
 - Make friendly command line interface with argparse
 - Implement coverage
+- Change some containers to dictionary for easy code reading

 ## ReadExtractor
 - When I am extracting the discordant reads.
 Could there be discordant reads aligned to the breakpoint?